Junweeeeei/Fake-Image-Detection-Using-Machine-Learning-/README.md

 PIL (Python Imaging Library) (version 9.3.0) scikit-learn (version 1.2.0)
 Please ensure that you have the necessary dependencies installed before attempting to run the code.

+Dataset
+This project utilizes the following datasets:

+CASIAV2.0 Dataset: The CASIAV2.0 dataset is a widely used benchmark dataset for face anti-spoofing.
+It contains a large collection of real and fake face images captured under various conditions.

+140k Real vs Fake Faces Dataset: This dataset comprises 140,000 face images labeled as either real or fake.
+It is commonly used for training and evaluating deep learning models in the field of face manipulation detection.

+PS-Battles Dataset: The PS-Battles dataset consists of images collected from Photoshop battle forums, where users engage in digital image editing competitions.
+This dataset contains a variety of manipulated and edited images.